CiaranMoran27/Testing/Project/README.md

 <br/>

 - __Sepal Data__:
 The un-grouped sepal variable histograms (blue) do show a guassian like distribution curve.
-On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between species for both sepal length and sepal width features.
-Due to this poor separation one could speculate that a machine learning moodel would find it harder to seperate the sepal length and width featues.
+On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between the Versicolor and Virginica species for both the sepal length and sepal width features, however the Setosa does show some seperation.
+Due to serpation observed one could assume that a machine learning model could seperate Setosa from the other two species with a relatively high degree of accuracy.

 <br/>

 __Skew & Kurtosis functions:__:<br/>
 It was possible also possible to gain insight into data distributions via two pandas functions called **df.skew()** and **Series.kurtosis()**.
-Dan 2020 describes these two functions and how to evaluate their outputs:
+Dan 2020 describes these two functions and how to evaluate their outputs:<br/>
 - **df.skew()**: Measures how symmetric a data distrubition is.
 The Function computes the "skewness" of the data present in a given axis of the DataFrame object.
-A skew value between -0.5 and 0.5 is considered symmetrical.
+A skew value between -0.5 and 0.5 is considered symmetrical.<br/>
 - **series.kurtosis()**: Measures the heaviness of the distribution tails.
 The function computes the tail volumne difference relative to a guassian distribution curve.
 A kurtosis value of 0 is considered normal distribution, negative inidicates a flat thin-tailed distribution, positive indicates pointy fat-tailed distribution curves and a kurtosis value that exceeds absolute 3 indicates Excess Kurtosis.<br/>

 These two distrubtion functions were used to further analyse the ungrouped iris features (see Fig X for results).
 The results showed that for iris features a degree of symmetry exists in the data distributions as all skew values lie between -0.5 and 0.5.
 The sepal length and sepal width attribues have a slightly right learning skew whearas the petal length and petal width attributes data curve is leaning slightly to the left.
 All the kurtosis values for this datset do not exceed absolute 3, which indicates that for future sample selection there would be a low probability of obtaining an extreme outlier relative to the normal distribution curve. <br/>